FaruqAbdurrahmanF/ETL-Largest-Banks/README.md

 pip install -r requirements.txt

 ## Ensure the `exchange_rate.csv` file exists:
 The `exchange_rate.csv` file should contain the exchange rates for converting USD to GBP, EUR, and INR.
-Below is an example of the CSV format:
+Below is an example of the CSV format: \n
-Currency,Rate
+Currency,Rate \n
-GBP,0.75
+GBP,0.75 \n
-EUR,0.85
+EUR,0.85 \n
-INR,75.00
+INR,75.00 \ns

 ## How to Run the Code
 ### Run the ETL script: